-As a registered Celebrant, I am authorised to perform marriages in all States and Territories in Australia.
-I can also officiate at renewal of vow ceremonies, commitment ceremonies, naming ceremonies, and funeral/memorial services.
+As a registered Marriage Celebrant, I am authorised to perform marriages in all States and Territories in Australia.
+I can also officiate at renewal of vow ceremonies, commitment ceremonies, naming ceremonies, funeral/memorial services, and others.

 As your Celebrant, I will actively assist you in creating a personalised ceremony that reflects who you are as individuals and as a couple celebrating your unique story.
 With you, I will craft a memorable ceremony that incorporates your beliefs, cultural traditions, and values.
 I will actively guide you leading up to your wedding day, solemnise your union on the day and complete and lodge all associated legal paperwork, as required.
 My service fee includes planning meetings, (as few or as many as you like!) plus a full rehearsal, all administrative costs, a selection of introductions, readings and vows to assist you in creating your own ceremony, and P.A.
 System and microphones on the day.